XingchenCedricXu/xingchencedricxu.github.io/_pages/teachingservice.md

 ---

 ## Teaching Assistantships at UW
-- IS 460A: Systems Analysis and Design (with Tayfun Keskin), 2023 Spring (scheduled)
+- IS 460A: Systems Analysis and Design (with Tayfun Keskin), 2023 Spring
 - IS 300A (Lab Instructor & TA): Introduction to Information Systems (with Shaosong Ou), 2023 Winter
 - IS 300C (Lab Instructor & TA): Introduction to Information Systems (with Tayfun Keskin), 2022 Fall
 - MSIS 512B: Information Security in a Networked World (with Stephanie Lee), 2022 Fall